EMBA Electives

 Winning with Networks

-Leaders face new levels of connectivity, complexity, and unpredictability.
-This course prepares leaders to use the powerful tools of computational thinking and network analysis to better anticipate, understand, and respond to these challenges through in-depth training vis-a-vis diverse use cases, including patenting, innovation adoption, influentials, social contagion, crowdsourcing, hot streaks, and prediction markets.
+Today's leaders face unprecedented levels of connectivity, complexity, and unpredictability.
+This course equips you with the tools of computational thinking and network analysis to better anticipate, understand, and respond to these challenges.
+Through diverse real-world use cases, spanning patenting, innovation adoption, social contagion, crowdsourcing, hot streaks, and prediction markets, you will develop a sharper ability to navigate and leverage the networks that shape modern organizations and markets.

 -